 All parents can agree that loud noises, such as excessive barking, and infants don’t mix well.
 It’s one of the fastest ways of waking up a slumbering infant.
 In the Beagle’s case, you may get some howling too.

 Furthermore, Beagles are pack dogs.
 This means that they will suffer from separation anxiety (another similarity with the children of the house!).

 Our beagle who is 8 months has severe separation anxiety.
 We keep him in a gate and it’s big enough to have his bed, pee pads, and water.
 Right when we walk out he howls, barks, and whines.
 He has gone on for hours before.– Eddiefiguer (Reddit)

 The anxiety will mean that they will bark incessantly, could run around the home, and even rip things up.
 Without proper attention given, their destructive behavior can truly scare a young kid.

 Depending on where your home is, a Beagle that’s barks a lot might not be ideal for infants.
 However, you can’t blame them.
 The Beagle’s tendency to bark is just instincts from their days as a hunting dog.

 Beagles thrive on company and, as such, if you aren’t able to provide the necessary attention (like with a stay-at-home mom with baby), they might not be the best dogs for you.

 Generally, I don’t ever recommend letting your Beagle (and any dog) play with an infant.
-Toddlers are just too fragile, and the risk will never be worth it.
+Toddlers and infants are just too fragile, and the risk will never be worth it.